-This consultation document has been drawn up in accordance with the following legal requirements and guidance:
+The consultation documents will be drawn up in accordance with following legal requirements and guidance:

 Cabinet Office Consultation Principles July 2012

 This guidance sets out the principles that Government departments and other public bodies should adopt for engaging stakeholders when developing policy and legislation.
 It replaces the Code of Practice on Consultation issued in July 2008.
 The governing principle is proportionality of the type and scale of consultation to the potential impacts of the proposal or decision being taken, and thought should be given to achieving real engagement rather than merely following bureaucratic process.
 Consultation forms part of wider engagement and decisions on whether and how to consult should in part depend on the wider scheme of engagement.